gitehr/gitehr.org/docs/about/design/simplicity.md

+---
+author: Dr Marcus Baw
+reviewers: Dr Anchit Chandran
+---

 # Simplicity

-## Content of the health record should be in plain text, in files on disk
+**The content of the health record should be in plain text, in files on disk**.

-**in plain text** so that the content is readable even in low-tech environments.
-(Ideally a viewer will render this plain text into a much more usable and feature-rich application view.
-But you have the text-on-disk view there as a fallback.)
+**In plain text**: content is readable even in low-tech environments.
+Ideally, a viewer will render this plain text into a more usable and feature-rich application view.
+But the text-on-disk view exists as a fallback.

-**in files** because files can easily be made to work interoperably across all operating systems.
+**In files**: files can easily work interoperably across all operating systems.

-**on disk**, as opposed to being in a database*
+**On disk**: as opposed to being in a database*.

-!!! note
+!!!
+"Of course, databases are also on disk."

-    yes databases are also on disk somewhere, we know this, but there is a difference between data being buried in a database and being a file on disk.
+    Though databases also exist on disk, there is a difference between being buried in a database versus having easy access to a file.

-## New entries in the record should be in a new file
+## New entries are saved in a new file

-Medical practice can usually be distilled down to an 'atomic unit of care' which is about the right size for resultant clinical record entries.
-For a clinic visit one might expect a single entry summarising the visit, or possibly a few linked entries
+Medical practice can usually be distilled to an 'atomic unit of care'.
+For a clinic visit, a single entry or a few linked entries could summarise the visit.

-## All GitEHR entries are linkable
+## GitEHR entries are linkable

-As modern clinical records get larger and more complex, clinicians struggle to find specific items of data.
-The internet has solved this problem but the use of the URL or internet 'link' - yet this simplest of technologies has not found its way into healthcare records.
+As modern clinical records become more complex, clinicians need help finding specific data items.

+The Internet has solved this problem by using the URL or Internet 'link'.
+Somehow, the most basic of technologies has not yet found its way into the current paradigm.